 - Trauma-informed staff training

-- Blingual staff, leadership and materials
+- Bilingual staff, leadership and materials

 - Almost free or free tuition for families in financial need.

-If we’re going to create new systems that ensure all humans thrive in our post-Covid future, we’re gonna have to do some serious soul searching.
+If we’re going to create new systems that ensure all humans thrive in our post-COVID future, we’re gonna have to do some serious soul searching.

 Parents: Can we lean into our values?
 Can we be curious about the well-being of kids outside of our own child’s neighborhood or school?
 Can we take courageous actions to level the learning field?
 Can we shift our collective mindset from “my child deserves quality education and enrichment” to “all children deserve a quality education and enrichment”?
 Can we create sustainable educational equity?

 District & Government Officials: Can we make free internet, remote learning devices and high-quality distance learning programs a reality?
 Can we extend federal and state relief for child care providers, after school and summer providers during the Covid-19 crisis?
 Can we make sure ASES/21st Century grants get paid the rest of the year and next year?
-Can we ensure the health, safety and education of all families during the next lock down?
+Can we ensure the health, safety and education of all families during the next lockdown?
 Can we make equity the law?

 Foundations: Can we take a collaborative approach with non-profits instead of a prescriptive one?
 Can we give because we believe in a mission, not just because it lines up neatly with a logic model or a data point?
-Can we move away from old system power dynamics?
+Can we move away from the old system power dynamics?
 Can we convince those with privilege, that we must redesign the educational, financial, health care, criminal, any and every system that creates inequality?
 Can we help people learn one of the greatest lessons of the moment?
 We are all connected.